sociepy/covid19-vaccination-subnational/README.md

 > Dataset can be found in file [`data/vaccinations.csv`](data/vaccinations.csv).

-**This project is inspired by wonderful project [owid/covid-19-data](https://github.com/owid/covid-19-data), adopting some of its structure, and is open to integration if deemed approriate.**
+ℹ️ This project is inspired by wonderful project [owid/covid-19-data](https://github.com/owid/covid-19-data), adopting some of its structure, and is open to integration if deemed approriate.ℹ

-It works by running scripts on a daily basis, which gather data from different [sources](#sources).

 ## Content
 * [Data sources](#data-sources)